Chorus-bdd/Chorus/pages/builtInHandlers/Processes/ProcessesOverview.md

+---
+layout: page
+title: Processes Overview
+---

-Chorus has a [built in handler](pages/builtInHandlers/BuiltInHandlers) class which allows you to start and stop local processes during a test.
+Chorus has a [built in handler](/pages/BuiltInHandlers/BuiltInHandlers) class which allows you to start and stop local processes during a test.

 For example, the Processes handler might allow you to do the following: